EnSoftCorp/pcg-toolbox/index.md

 The aim of this project is to make PCG analysis practical to client analyses.
 The most useful features are outlined below.

 - Factory methods to compute Projected Control Graphs (PCGs) and Interprocedural Project Control Graphs (IPCGs)
-- Smart View to compute PCGs for selection events
+- Smart Views to compute PCGs for selection events
 - PCG Builder view to iteratively build PCGs and IPCGs
 - PCG Log view to track and load previous PCG computations across analysis sessions
+- Support for exceptional control flows
+- Support for C source, Java source, and Java bytecode

 ## Getting Started
 Ready to get started?